MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

     - A software-protected key that you create in Key Vault.

-Of these options, the most typical "bring your own key" scenario is an HSM-protected key that you create on-premises and import to Key Vault as an HSM-protected key.
+Of these options, the most typical "bring your own key" scenario is an HSM-protected key that you create on-premises and transfer to Key Vault as an HSM-protected key.
 Although this option has the greatest administrative overheads, it might be required for your organization to comply with specific regulations.
 The HSMs that are used by Azure Key Vault are FIPS 140-2 Level 2 validated.

 With this option, the following happens: